Chiropractic Health and medical sciences

-The new teaching laboratory space occupies the whole of the 3rd floor in Building E5A.
-The space was operational beginning Semester 2, 2011.
+The teaching laboratory space occupies the whole of the 3rd floor in Building E5A.

 Enhancement to the audio visual equipment has been made to allow for the recording and presentation of chiropractic and other procedures for presentation during practical class.
 Remote video playback by students is possible enhancing the learning process.
 Multiple camera angles and mixed media presentations are used.

 Tutorial rooms are large enough to comfortably accommodate the increasing demand for enrollment in the Chiropractic program.
 The ecologically friendly design maximizes use of natural light and minimises energy wastage by use of computer-controlled air conditioning and lighting.

 The students have been afforded a sense of pride with the look and feel of the new learning space.
 Additionally, the staff find it a more pleasant space in which to teach.

 The Department would like to thank the Faculty of Science and Engineering and Property for making this refurbishment a priority.